 4.5.1 Service Description

 The Environmental Work Assessment (EWA) is a diagnostic tool that assesses how the customer responds to variables in a work environment.
 The EWA is an accurate assessment of the correlations between a customer's performance and environmental variables and is critical to the customer's ability to find and maintain employment.
 Results of the assessment identify the variables in a work environment that affect the customer's ability to function at his or her full potential.
+The EWA cannot be conducted remotely.

+When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols, such as social distancing, Environmental Work Assessment services may be provided using alternate methods only with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered:

+in person;

+following health and safety protocols; and

+meeting the customers individual needs,

+justification for need of the service; and

+verification the customer has agreed to participate in the services as described above.

 EWA is most appropriate for a customer who:

 has a neurodevelopmental disorder that significantly affects him or her;